syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if url is unable to return the data, if url result in a string that is not valid and if url is a string that contains more than the 2048 characters.
+&#35;VALUE! - occurs if url is unable to return the data, if url result in a string that is not valid and if url is a string that contains more than the 2048 characters.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/6.3.png](Calculate-functions_images/Calculate-functions_img144.png)

+_WEBSERVICE_

 ## Text Functions